 4. Tea

 This opens up a plethora of flavors and options.
-You can fortunately drink all kinds of tea if you have a fatty liver, as long as we’re talking about natural tea.
+You can fortunately drink all kinds of tea if you have a fatty liver, as long as we’re talking about natural tea without sugar.

-So green tea or black tea are allowed, just as all the types of fruit or plant teas are allowed, as long as they are made from the dried leaves or fruits and have no additional aromas or chemicals.
+So green tea or black tea are allowed, just as all the types of fruit or plant teas out there, as long as they are made from the dried leaves and/or fruits and have no additional aromas or chemicals.

 I personally love this green tea brand, and also drink a lot of mint tea. (affiliate links)